Saint John, New Brunswick: Police and law enforcement

 Saint John's law enforcement agency is the Saint John Police Force.
 It was established in 1849, though police forces in the city date back to 1809.
-As of December 31, 2023, the police force had 126 sworn officers and 55 civilian staff members.
+As of 31 December 2023, the police force had 126 sworn officers and 55 civilian staff members.
 The Saint John Police Force is governed by the Saint John Board of Police Commissioners.

-The Saint John Police Force was originally based out of the City Hall building from 1971 until 2012, when a new police headquarters was built at Peel Plaza.
-In 1977, while still based out of the City Hall building, a fire was started in the ground floor jail, killing 21 inmates.
+The Saint John Police Force was originally based in the City Hall building from 1971 until 2012, when a new police headquarters was built at Peel Plaza.
+In 1977, while still based in the City Hall building, a fire was started in the ground floor jail, killing 21 inmates.
 In April 1998, the police force's north end station was bombed, injuring a number of officers.
 An attempted bombing also took place near the jail in June 1998, but was defused.

 Fire department

 Saint John is served under the firefighters of the Saint John Fire Department, which was established in 1786.
 As of 2024, the department operates from six fire stations.